Industrial ecology: Future directions

 The ecosystem metaphor popularized by Frosch and Gallopoulos has been a valuable creative tool for helping researchers look for novel solutions to difficult problems.
 Recently, it has been pointed out that this metaphor is based largely on a model of classical ecology, and that advancements in understanding ecology based on complexity science have been made by researchers such as C. S. Holling, James J. Kay, and further advanced in terms of contemporary ecology by others.
 For industrial ecology, this may mean a shift from a more mechanistic view of systems, to one where sustainability is viewed as an emergent property of a complex system.
 To explore this further, several researchers are working with agent based modeling techniques.

-Exergy analysis is performed in the field of industrial ecology to use energy more efficiently.
+Exergy analysis is performed in industrial ecology to use energy more efficiently.
 The term exergy was coined by Zoran Rant in 1956, but the concept was developed by J. Willard Gibbs.
 In recent decades, utilization of exergy has spread outside physics and engineering to the fields of industrial ecology, ecological economics, systems ecology, and energetics.